ziboyi/DelCookie/README.md

-A chrome extension for deleting all the cookies of the current page
+A chrome extension for deleting all the cookies of the current page.